 R.N. students in the R.N. to B.S.N.
-Option must maintain at least a 2.00 GPA and must earn at least a C in each nursing course.
+Option must maintain at least a 2.00 GPA, earn at least a C in each nursing course, and maintain health insurance (see Health Insurance, page 30), CPR certification, and liability insurance.
+The liability insurance fee will be charged to all nursing students unless proof of other insurance coverage is provided to the Business Office.

 In order to progress in the nursing courses, the student must repeat any nursing course in which less than a C was earned.
 The student may not enroll in other nursing courses until earning a grade of C or better in the repeated course.
-If a student earns a D or an F in NUR 481, NUR 493, 493L-Nursing Leadership or NUR 494 Directed Nursing Practice, the student must have permission from the Student Affairs Committee to repeat the course.
+If a student earns a D or an F in NUR 481, NUR 483, NUR 493, Nursing Leadership or NUR 494 Directed Nursing Practice, the student must have permission from the Student Affairs Committee to repeat the course.
 Only one nursing course may be repeated.